On multifold packings of radius-1 balls in Hamming graphs: -perfect unitrades and extended -perfect unitrades

-but we can state more.
-Every vertex $u$ of weight $i$ belongs to $i$ redius-$1$ balls with the center of weight $i-1$.
-Each such ball has another vertex $v$ in $U$, with $\wt(v)=i-2$ or $\wt(u)=i$.
+but we will prove a more detailed form of \eqref{eq:both}, splitting it into two identities \eqref{eq:down} and \eqref{eq:up} as follows.
+Every vertex $u$ of weight $i$ belongs to $i$ radius-$1$ balls with the center of weight $i-1$.
+Each such ball has another vertex $v$ in $U$, with $\wt(v)=i-2$ or $\wt(v)=i$.
 The vertices $u$ and $v$ belong to exactly $2$ common radius-$1$ balls, but in the first case those two balls both have centers of weight $i-1$, while in the second case only one of the centers is of weight $i-1$.
-We derive that
+We deduce that

 By similar arguments,

 From the last two equations, we have

 Also, trivially,